-In this chapter, I discuss the representation of the threshold in René Magritte’s series of door paintings (1933-1962), Franz Kafka’s parable ‘Before the Law’ (1905) and Luis Buñuel’s film The Exterminating Angel (1962).
+In this chapter, I examine representations of the threshold in René Magritte’s series of door paintings (1933–62), Franz Kafka’s parable ‘Before the Law’ (1905) and Luis Buñuel’s film The Exterminating Angel (1962).
 With reference to the Surrealist approach to the dream as a means of subverting ‘normality’, I explore the allegorical engagement of these figures with the notion of the threshold, which signals the violence of normative power in contemporary society.
-Both Magritte and Kafka’s doors are open, free to pass, yet strangely emanating a sense of inaccessibility, which is more blatantly expressed in Buñuel’s The Exterminating Angel – a story about people trapped in an unlocked house.
-I will discuss whether these nightmarish representations of open yet inaccessible doors can be understood as a criticism of the violence of normative power, which is in turn articulated as an issue of the violence of law in Agamben (1999)’s and Derrida (1992)’s interpretations of Kafka’s ‘Before the Law’.
-Both Agamben and Derrida argue that the law fundamentally belongs to the literary space of narration revolving around ambiguous relations between reality and story, anomy and nomos.
+Both Magritte and Kafka’s doors are open, free to pass, yet strangely encapsulate a sense of inaccessibility, which is more blatantly expressed in Buñuel’s The Exterminating Angel – a story about people trapped in an unlocked house.
+I will discuss whether these nightmarish representations of open yet inaccessible doors can be understood as a criticism of normative violence, as articulated in Giorgio Agamben’s (1999) and Jacques Derrida’s (1992) interpretations of Kafka’s ‘Before the Law’.
+Both Agamben and Derrida argue that the law fundamentally belongs to the literary space of narration, revolving around ambiguous relations between reality and story, anomy and nomos.
 At the origin of the law, for them, is the fictionality that makes possible the normalisation of life by narrating the universal out of the singular.
-Surrealist quests for the dream implicate this literary space in which the seamless, ‘natural’ sense of reality is generated by ideologically manipulated standards of normality.
-In their quests, the dream appears as a liminal space where the conscious and the unconscious, fact and fiction, the personal and the social, collide, exposing what gives credibility to the world in the form of various clichés, canons and norms.
+Surrealist quests for the dream implicate this literary space in which the ‘natural’ sense of reality is generated by ideologically manipulated standards of normality.
+In their quests, the dream appears as a liminal space where the conscious and the unconscious, fact and fiction, the personal and the social, collide, exposing the insidious hold of various clichés, canons and norms on our imaginaries.
 I demonstrate how the conceptualisation of the threshold by Magritte, Kafka and Buñuel illuminates the literary space of the law/norm that is fictitious yet actual in legitimising reality, challenging the normalised perception of reality through a subversive use of the dream and dreamlike imagery.